You’ve mastered washing your hands to your favorite song twice. You’ve caught up on all your secret-pleasure YouTube dives and Netflix shows.

 2. Go outside and move

 Get out and feel the sunlight; the world is safe and beautiful, viruses and all.
 We are not built to stare at screens ad infinitum (as much as our life seems to fit on them).
 We are built to move and appreciate experience.
 While respecting the 6-foot buffer between you and others, enjoy moving the body: run, dance, cycle, hike, shadow box, shoot hoops, do yoga, you name it.
-Like meditation, natural sunlight and exercise are ESSENTIAL to feeling good and doing all the following ninja-ing to prime you for a killer 10th or 11th grade year.
+Like meditation, natural sunlight and exercise are ESSENTIAL to feeling good and doing all the following 11th grade ninja-ing you can do to get into the college of your dreams (which, by all estimates, will have moved back to IRL by fall 2021).

 You can find more tips for building your vocabulary (which helps with SAT and ACT reading) on our blog!